 #4.
 Do some volunteer work

-Did you know that there are 152,170 refugees and asylum-seekers living amongst us without any legal status, exposing them to the risk of human trafficking?
+Did you know that there are around 163,600 refugees and asylum-seekers living amongst us without any legal status, exposing them to the risk of human trafficking?

-Not only is volunteering a selfless act of kindness, but it is also known to benefit your health and boost your career prospects as you develop a range of soft-skills such as teamwork, leadership, problem-solving and communication along the way.
+Not only is volunteering a selfless act of kindness, but it is also known to benefit your health and boost your career prospects as you will develop a range of soft-skills such as teamwork, leadership, problem-solving and communication skills.

 #5.
 Enrol in college